M0narc/fast_api/README.md

 insert into todos (title, description, priority, complete) values ('study fastApi', 'finish DB part', 5, False);
 select * from todos;

+# update
+UPDATE todos SET complete=True where id=5;
+this updates ALL todos that have an id of 5

 .mode column is my favorite
       table is nice too